Luxsan-I/OOPLAB5/README.md

 #### MyDoublyLinkedList
 addFirst(T data)
 - Time complexity: O(1)
-- Only creates a new node and updates head, tail, and pointers
+- Only creates a new node and updates head, tail, and adjacent pointers
 - No traversal of the linked list is required, resulting in constant time

+addLast(T data)
+- Time complexity: O(1)
+- Similar to addFirst, but instead if updates the tail reference

 ### 3. Demonstrate working implementations